OpenOrbis/mira-project-archive/README.md

 # The Mira Project
 The Mira Project is a set of tools that grants you more power and control over your jailbroken Playstation 4.
 It is the result of all the hard work by the OpenOrbis team.

 It works differently to the custom firmware experience on Playstation 3, where CFW would be installed on the system via modified PUP files (e.g. Rebug), however once the framework is installed and ran it gives users the same functionality they were previously used to.

 ## WARNING

 There are quite a few fake, scam OpenOrbis websites, youtube, twitter etc. Take note, ~~WE DO NOT HAVE A WEBSITE, OR ANY SOCIAL MEDIA.
 All information will be here on the GitHub repository ONLY!~~ We currently have a [OpenOrbis discord server](https://discord.gg/GQr8ydn) for those who want to help contribute and have no other way of communication.
 All other outlets about this project are fake, possibly contain viruses, and should be avoided at all costs.
 Once again, THIS GitHub repository is the only way to get official news, information, and releases about the Mira-Project.
-(Discord bots will pull from this repository)
+Discord bots will pull from this repository.

 ## Firmware